solar-ml/aws-emr-msk/README.md

         <li>Limited application support: have only Spark or Hive</li>
         <li>User needs to build and push custom images to ECR</li>
         <li>It is critical to choose the correct version of each JAR dependencies</li>
+        <li>Creates an elastic network interface for each worker, thereby increasing costs</li>
       </ul>
     </td>
   </tr>